 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-Compiling comprehensive evidence that demonstrates the U.S. citizen spouse would suffer extreme hardship if the deported individual is not allowed to return is crucial.
-This can include financial, medical, and emotional factors.
+Assembling a comprehensive and persuasive collection of evidence is vital in illustrating that the U.S. citizen spouse would experience extreme hardship if the deported individual is not allowed to return.
+This evidence can encompass a variety of critical factors, including:

 Legal Representation: Is it Necessary?